spacekaila/wayd/README.md

 Couldn't find a program to do what I wanted, so I built my own.
 Currently very hacky.

-wayd is a python script that pops up every 15 minutes to ask what you're doing with a text input box.
-Fill in your current activity and it creates/appends a file named with today's date with the current time and your activity.
+wayd is a python script that uses `launchd` to pop up every 15 minutes to ask what you're doing with a text input box.
+Fill in your current activity and it creates/appends a markdown file named with today's date with the current time and your activity.

-Currently, you have to keep the terminal window open the whole time it's running ~and it asks you where you want to store your files every time you start the script.
-I'm sure there's a lot of other issues I'm not aware of.~ This isn't working, you have to manually set the folder path right now.
+If this is the first time wayd has run today, it creates a new file that looks like this:

+> # dd.mm.yyy
+>## today i will
+>>==thrive==
+>
+>## ideas // thoughts // things i did
+>* time: activity

+If wayd has already run or there's already a file named dd-mm-yyy.md in the directory, then it just appends `* time: activity` to the end of the file.

+You can keep the file open and add your own content to it as well, giving you a daily file with a mix of thoughts and timestamped activities.

 ## dependencies
 * PySimpleGUI